kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 ---

-In this section we will focus on strategies for learning including:
+In this section, we will focus on strategies for learning, including:

 - Note Taking
 - Learning Diary